unobserved-io/furtherance-sync/README.md

 Thank you so much for your contribution!
 I truly appreciate it.

 ### License
-This project is licensed under the Elastic License 2.0.
+This project is licensed under the GNU Affero General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.

 ### Author
 This project is created and maintained by [Ricky Kresslein](https://kressle.in) under [Unobserved](https://unobserved.io).
 More information at [Furtherance.app](https://furtherance.app/sync).